-English and Communication Studies
+Communication Studies

-Department Chair: Michael Crews, Ph.D.
+Department Chair: Stephen Perry, Ph.D.

 "In the beginning was the Word": through these words, the Scriptures describe the presence of Christ (Jn.
 1:1).
-This passage and others remind us that God values the word, the primary means of communication between human beings-and possibly between God and humans as well.
-Studying words, imaginative literature, and the process of writing itself take on great importance when we consider the high value that God has placed upon words.
-The majors in English and Communication invite students to reflect on words and how they work, along with the human condition and varieties of human experience.
+This passage and others remind us that God values the word, the primary means of communication between human beings--and possibly between God and humans as well.
+Studying words and the process of communication itself take on great importance when we consider the high value that God has placed upon words.
+The majors in Communication invite students to reflect on words and how they work, along with the human condition and varieties of human experience.